Investigative Unit: Additional TKE fraternity brothers arrested in ongoing hazing investigation at LSU

 BATON ROUGE — Four more members of the LSU chapter of Tau Kappa Epsilon have been arrested in connection with a hazing investigation of the fraternity, bringing the total number of TKE fraternity brothers arrested in the investigation to seven.

+The university says TKE is currently on interim suspension as the fraternity goes through the conduct process.

-Jacob Razmus, 20, Dyland Achord, 19, and James McKay, 19, were all issued misdemeanor summons on principle to criminal hazing, principle to simple battery and principle to theft charges, LSU Police reports indicate.
-Davis Gilmer, 21, was also issued a summons on criminal hazing, simple battery and principle to theft charges.
+Jacob Razmus, 20, Dyland Achord, 19, and James McKay, 19, were all issued misdemeanor summons on principal to criminal hazing, principal to simple battery and principal to theft charges, LSU Police reports indicate.
+Davis Gilmer, 21, was also issued a summons on criminal hazing, simple battery and principal to theft charges.

 The arrests happened on Monday, Tuesday and Wednesday, records show.